axerosh/raytracing/docs/notes.md

 ### Recursive ray tracing
 - GLSL does not support recursive function calls.
 Instead, branching recursive ray tracing had to be split into two for loops, casting rays and reading their color values respectively, using a common binary tree/stack for ray casting iterations.

+### Refractions
+- All rays (except primary) need to pass through the medium they started in, so the hit criterium must be variable.

 ### 3D textures
 - Apparently need to be square and with side lengths being powers of 2 greater than or equal to 4.
 Otherwise, very weird artifacts emerge.